Melinda A Mueller

 Office: 2010 - Coleman Hall

-Professor Mueller regularly teaches the graduate seminar on Congress, and occasionally the seminar on Public Policy.
-She also teaches Introduction to American Government (regular and honors sections), the Presidency, Interest Groups & Lobbying, Environmental Politics & Policy, and Introduction to Political Science Research.
-She often directs undergraduate and graduate independent studies in the area of congressional politics, public policy, and women and politics.
-She also regularly directs departmental Honors, including recent theses on gender and gubernatorial campaigns, education policy, and women in Congress.
+Professor Mueller teaches the graduate seminar on Congress.
+At the undergraduate level, she teaches Introduction to American Government, Interest Groups & Lobbying, Environmental Politics & Policy, Introduction to Political Science Research, and the Political Science capstone.
+She regularly directs undergraduate and graduate independent studies and theses in the area of congressional politics, public policy, interest groups, and women and politics.

 For more information, please visit the Speakers Bureau Webpage.